MojoAuth/mojoauth-blog/content/jwt-validation-with-jwks-nodejs.md

 ```

 > jose.JWK.createKeyStore creates an empty Keystore, and then we generate a JWK using RS256 algorithm, which is used for signing the token.
-> The 'true' argument returns the public and the private section of the asymmetric key, which would be used later to sign the tokens.
+> The 'true' argument returns the public and the private section of the asymmetric key, which will be used later to sign the tokens.

 Now lets return the public key to JSON using expressJs: